trisongz/lazyops/docs/future-updates.md

   fallback or clearer error message when the optional dependency is missing.
 - Consider pooling executors across interpreter restarts to avoid spinning up multiple thread pools in short-lived CLI contexts.

+## lzl.proxied
+- `ProxyDict` shares class-level caches across subclasses; evaluate providing a context manager or helper to reset state when used in long-lived processes.
+- Explore exposing thread-safety controls for `ProxyObject` beyond a simple boolean to support custom lock strategies when profiling indicates issues.